jbampton/ruby-strip/README.md

   - ruby ruby-strip.rb random-test-files

-If you are still to afraid to dive in and try Ruby, how about a couple easy free web based interactive courses on Ruby:
+If you are still to afraid to dive in and try Ruby, how about some easy free web based interactive courses on basic tech:

 - [Try Ruby](http://tryruby.org/levels/1/challenges/0)
 - [Codecademy Ruby](https://www.codecademy.com/learn/ruby)